DrShushen/ucl-igem-2016-site/README.md

 The wiki source code for the above pages can be viewed by selecting the edit option on the iGEM menu on any of the pages.

-## Development Notes

-The wiki templates have been developed using SASS for CSS work and Jade templates for HTML work (see project files).

 ## Advice for template users.

 A good code editor (IDE) is essential for writing code easily and